githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/2-How-to-install,-update,-and-configure-GitHub-Actions-Importer.md

 ghcr.io/actions-importer/cli:latest
 ```

-Next, we’ll tackle how to run the different commands and how to interpret their results.
+Next, we’ll tackle GitHub Actions Importer's commands and review what is not migrated.